NeilBotelho/IRCish/DesignDoc.md

 	- Then it adds the client to the room
 - If a value(msg) is sent on leaving:
 	1. If opcode=5(leaveAll) it checks every room for msg.client, deletes each match it finds and notifies members of rooms that contained msg.client
-	1. If opcode=2(leave) it deletes the client entry in specified room.
+	1. If opcode=2(leave) it deletes the client entry in the specified room.
 No checking is done to see if client is in the room.
 	1. If after the operation is complete the room is empty, the room is deleted from RoomList